MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-query-keywords.md

 # Filtering Items Using Query Keywords

-You can use the following query keywords only in DAV Searching and Locating (DASL) queries.
+Use the following query keywords only in DAV Searching and Locating (DASL) queries.
 Keywords are case-insensitive.
 Microsoft Jet does not support any query keywords.

 ## ci_startwith and ci_phrasematch